Zweihander-Main/zwei_dwm/README.md

-# Zwei's DWM Fork
+# Zwei's dwm Fork

-> DWM for those who like odd monitor configurations
+> dwm for those who like odd monitor configurations

 Let's say that you had the bad taste to create a monitor configuration as follows: